magentabusiness/magentabusiness.github.io/fleet-tracking.md

 ---
 layout: common
 title: Fleet tracking and fleet management
-description: Fleet tracking and fleet management with ThingsBoard IoT Platform
+description: Fleet tracking and fleet management with IoT Hub IoT Platform
 horizontaltoc: "true"

 ---

 ## Overview

-ThingsBoard platform provides out-of-the-box components and APIs to dramatically reduce time to market and your effort to develop fleet tracking solutions and gps vehicle tracking systems.
+IoT Hub platform provides out-of-the-box components and APIs to dramatically reduce time to market and your effort to develop fleet tracking solutions and gps vehicle tracking systems.
 Save up to 90% of development time for your fleet tracking project by utilizing following benefits: